Essay. January 2026.

 The reason is simple.
 Documentation taxes the moment of creation: someone has to stop, write, and structure.
 Almost no one does this reliably, and the people whose knowledge is most valuable are usually the busiest.
 The result is a permanent gap between what an organisation knows and what it has recorded.

-The interesting recent shift, both in research and in practice, is from documentation to ambient capture, the idea that memory should accrete as a by-product of work rather than as an extra task on top of it.
-The most visible expression of this shift is in the AI-memory research line.
-Zhang and colleagues' 2024 survey on memory mechanisms in large language model-based agents catalogues a rapid expansion of approaches: episodic memory layers, structured knowledge graphs, retrieval-augmented architectures, and agentic memory systems that update themselves from continuous interaction (Zhang et al., 2024).
-The research has moved from asking "can we store conversations?" to "can we store them in ways that are governable, retrievable, and trustworthy?"
+The interesting recent shift, both in research and in practice, is from documentation to ambient capture: the idea that memory should accrete as a by-product of work rather than as an extra task on top of it.
+Zhang and colleagues’ 2024 survey on memory mechanisms in large language model-based agents catalogues a rapid expansion of approaches: episodic memory layers, structured knowledge graphs, retrieval-augmented architectures, and agentic memory systems that update themselves from continuous interaction (Zhang et al., 2024).
+The research has moved from asking “can we store conversations?” to “can we store them in ways that are governable, retrievable, and trustworthy?”

 Closing